Michigan State University Instructional Development Needs Assessment:

 In April 2005, the Office of Faculty and Organizational Development (F&OD) sent an Instructional Development Needs Assessment to faculty and administrators at Michigan State University.
 The purpose of this survey was to ascertain preferences for program topics, timing, format, and ways to contact people about future programs in order to better serve the MSU community.

 The survey was posted online at the Faculty and Organizational Development website, and 2397 individuals received hard copy.
 In addition, emails were sent to all those who attended Faculty and Organizational Development programs in the past year, inviting them to fill out the survey online.
 F&OD received 156 completed surveys, primarily from faculty, a 6.5% return rate.
 These returns yielded a great deal of information useful for future planning.
-If you want to review the complete data set, please email Cori Fata-Hartley at <email@example.com>.
+If you want to review the complete data set, please contact Patti Stewart at email@example.com or by phone at 517 432-2033.

 Below are the survey's 15 major categories; e.g., Classroom methods, Assessment, Preferred formats.
 Respondents could select as many items as they wished within each category.